-The Bach Society Orchestra, Harvard's premier chamber orchestra, is devoted to the study and performance of works for chamber orchestra.
-This includes intimate chamber pieces as well as mid-sized symphonies, taken from an eclectic set of historical periods.
-Each season involves several performances at Harvard, often featuring collaborations with student guest soloists or Harvard choral groups.
+The Bach Society Orchestra, Harvard's premier chamber orchestra, is devoted to the study and performance of works for chamber orchestra, from intimate chamber pieces to mid-sized symphonies, taken from a wide range of historical periods.
+Each season includes four performances throughout the year, often including collaboration with student guest soloists or Harvard choral groups.

 Popularly known as BachSoc, the Bach Society Orchestra is staffed, managed, and conducted entirely by students.
 Each year, the members of the orchestra select a student - always an undergraduate - to be their conductor for the following year.
 In turn, at the beginning of the new year the inaugurated conductor reauditions every member of the orchestra, ensuring that the quality of the orchestra remains high.
 BachSoc's rehearsals provide a refreshingly egalitarian ethos combined with the highest standards of musical performance.